 • Swiss Chard

-You can find vegetables to suit you, whatever flavours and textures you prefer.
+You should be able to find vegetables to suit you (if you like veg), whatever flavours and textures you prefer.

 If you’d like to see a range of healthy low FODMAP meals, you can download my meal plan for IBS – 7 Day low FODMAP meal plan.